jafid/SmartEsop/documentation.md

 ## Contract Architecture

-The ESOP contract is implemented in Solidity, a statically typed programming language for writing smart contracts on the Ethereum blockchain.
-The contract follows the ERC20 token standard for token transfers and implements additional functionality specific to the management of employee stock options.
+The Employee Stock Option Plan (ESOP) smart contract utilizes the ERC721 standard to enable precise and unique management of employee stock options, granting, vesting, and exercising them as non-fungible tokens on the Ethereum blockchain.

 The contract consists of the following components: